mendix/widgets-resources/packages-common/pluggable-widgets-tools/README.md

 -   `lint` Lint your project using ESLint and Prettier
 -   `lint:fix` Fix lint problems/warning of ESLint and Prettier
 -   `format` Format your code using Prettier
--   `test:unit` Run unit tests for your Web widget.
+-   `test:unit:web` Run unit tests for your Web widget.
 Accepts option `--u` to update snapshots, `--no-cache` to remove existing caches, `--ci` assumes use of a CI environment, `--coverage` to support coverage test.
 -   `test:unit:native` Run unit tests for your Native widget.
 Accepts option `--u` to update snapshots, `--no-cache` to remove existing caches, `--ci` assumes use of a CI environment, `--coverage` to support coverage test.
 -   `test:e2e` Execute end-to-end tests in your Web widget